Joe-Kimani-21/Week1_Prep/README.md

 -   [Design](#design)
 -   [Authors Info](#author-info)
 ## Description
-This a pportfolio website that offers professional info about the author
+This a portfolio website that offers professional info about the author

 ## Usage